 What is Rimadyl for Dogs?

-Rimadyl is a nonsteroidal anti-inflammatory drug (commonly referred to as a NSAID).
+Rimadyl, a brand name for the veterinarian drug Carprofen, is a nonsteroidal anti-inflammatory drug (commonly referred to as a NSAID).
 It is often prescribed to help alleviate pain and inflammation due to osteoarthritis in dogs or is given post-surgery.
-Side effects of NSAIDs for dogs may include a decrease in appetite, vomiting, diarrhea or black, tarry stools, and changes in skin or urination habits.
+Side effects of NSAIDs for dogs may include:

-If your dog has been prescribed Rimadyl, make sure you keep a close eye on his reaction, especially within the first several hours after administering the drug.
+If your dog has been prescribed Rimadyl, make sure you keep a close eye on him for any adverse reaction, especially within the first several hours after administering the drug.
 Consult your veterinarian immediately should any of these side effects appear, as they could be indicative of more severe, internal problems like bleeding ulcers or kidney and liver problems in dogs.

 Always ensure you understand the risks and side effects that come with any medication to prepare for any unfavorable results.
 When starting any new prescription for your pet, make sure to adhere to the prescribed dosage amount and time between administering the drug to avoid adverse reactions.
+A daily dosage of 2 mg per pound is commonly prescribed and administered either once daily or divided into two half doses as a chewable tablet.
 Notate as much as you can if there are changes in your pet’s appearance or behavior, so you can describe them accurately to your veterinarian, if necessary.

 How to Avoid Side Effects of Rimadyl